PaulKinlan/paul.kinlan.me/content/2019-02-14-file-share-target.markdown

 And that's about it.
 If you already have an API endpoint for your web forms, then this is a simple, yet powerful addition that you can make to your site.

-The Web Share Target API incredibly powerful platform primitive that breaks down another barrier that web apps have had on their host platforms.
+The Web Share Target API - Level 2 is an incredibly powerful platform primitive that breaks down another barrier that web apps have had on their host platforms.